Senate Bill 132 FAQs

 Yes.
 All incarcerated people who are transgender, non-binary or intersex can request to be searched in a manner consistent with their gender identity or according to the existing search policies of the gender designation of the facility where they are housed.
 In exigent circumstances, any staff member may conduct a clothed search of any incarcerated person consistent with the gender designation of the facility.
 However, based on the transgender person’s approved search preference, CDCR will accommodate the request.
 If the incarcerated individual’s preference or gender identity cannot be determined, the search is to be conducted according to the gender designation of the facility where they are housed.

 No, California is not the first prison system to house incarcerated people based on their gender identity.
-There are federal, state, and local correctional agencies who are housing individuals based on their gender identity.
+There are federal, state, and local correctional agencies housing individuals based on their gender identity.
 CDCR consulted with other agencies and reviewed their policies and procedures in the development of its policy.

 Usage tip: click FAQ titles to expand content.
 Any content that is expanded can be printed.